hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-mvn.md

 Make sure it it running, run `mvn wildfly:deploy` to start deployment.

-Use `wildfly:undeploy` goal to undeploy an application from a running Wildfly server.
+Use `wildfly:undeploy` goal to undeploy an application from a running WildFly server.

-You can also  add some configuration to Wildfly by maven plugin, such as registering a JDDC driver module, configuring a DataSource, etc, more information please read the [Wildfy maven plugin documentation](https://docs.jboss.org/wildfly/plugins/maven/latest/index.html).
+You can also  add some configuration to WildFly by maven plugin, such as registering a JDDC driver module, configuring a DataSource, etc, more information please read the [Wildfy maven plugin documentation](https://docs.jboss.org/wildfly/plugins/maven/latest/index.html).